-The viral meme of Bernie Sanders has been made into a crocheted doll, and it's now being auctioned for charity

-(CNN)The image from President Joe Biden's inauguration of Sen. Bernie Sanders sitting with his legs crossed wearing brown and white gloves made a splash on the internet.
-Now, one lucky bidder can own a crocheted doll made as a tribute to Sanders' inauguration meme.
+A crocheted Bernie Sanders doll raised more than $40k for charity in an online auction

+(CNN)A handmade crocheted doll inspired by the viral inauguration meme of Sen. Bernie Sanders raised more than $40,000 for Meals on Wheels America when it was sold in an online auction Tuesday.

-The unique doll is up for auction on eBay, with the seller, Tobey King, promising 100% of the profits to Meals on Wheels America.
+The maker of the doll, Tobey King, placed it up for auction on eBay, promising 100% of the profits to the charity.

 "I was talking with another crafter friend who told me Bernie had just sold some hoodies and donated all the proceeds to Meals on Wheels Vermont, and I knew that that is what I wanted to do with the doll I made," said King, owner of Tobey Time Crochet.
 "With the attention it was getting I was hopeful Meals on Wheels would get a good donation."

-The starting bid for the handmade doll Saturday was only 99 cents, but by Monday the item had more than 149 bids with bidding above $15,000.
-The auction ends Tuesday afternoon.
+The starting bid for the handmade doll Saturday was only 99 cents, but by Tuesday the item had 167 bids with a winning bid of $20,300.
+An eBay spokesperson told CNN in a statement that it was "inspired" by King's decision to donate the proceeds and that the company would be matching the winning bid to "help support even more people in need."

+That means the total raised from the auction is more than $40,000.

-"Senator Sanders has long been one of Meals on Wheels' biggest advocates, and it's incredible to see how his unexpected moment in the spotlight is inspiring others to join the fight to address senior hunger and isolation, as well," Jenny Young, vice president of communications for Meals on Wheels America, told CNN.
+"Senator Sanders has long been one of Meals on Wheels' biggest advocates, and it's incredible to see how his unexpected moment in the spotlight is inspiring others to join the fight to address senior hunger and isolation, as well," Jenny Young, vice president of communications for Meals on Wheels America, told CNN before the auction ended.

 Last week, the Sanders campaign store started selling sweatshirts featuring the photo that inspired the countless memes, and all the proceeds are going to Meals on Wheels programs in Sanders' home state of Vermont.